lsst-sqre/qa-database/README.md

 # SQuaRE QA database

-## Changelog
+## Change Record

+- v0.3 - Added a note about production QA tables and differences from the verification datasets use case
+- v0.2 - Using LSST database naming convention
 - v0.1 - Initial proposal
-- v0.2 - Using LSST database naming convention (in preparation)

 ## Introduction

-  SQuaRE is designing a QA database to store metrics and summary information to be used in the context of the verification datasets.
+  SQuaRE is designing a QA database to store metrics and summary information.
 The current schema supports single visit processing and eventually  will be extended to co-add processing.
+The short term motivation is to create minimum viable prototype to be used in the context of the verification datasets and leverage the design of the QA tables for production.

+  In production (http://ldm-135.readthedocs.org/) each run will result in a database with associated QA tables.
+In this prototype, QA results from multiple runs will be acumulated in a separate database including basic provenance information.

-  There are three sets of tables to gather the information at different levels:  1) QA metrics are computed by QA Tasks and only the results, conditions, thresholds and metric descriptions are stored in the database.
-For metrics that failed one can look at summary information for cdds and visits.
-  2) That summary information is computed from the properties of a subset of high S/N point sources also stored in the database.
-  3) If the full image and source catalogs are required for futher inspection they can be retieved from the process output_dir using the butler.
-Configuration, code version and logs for each processed are also stored.
+  The proposed database schema has three sets of tables:  1) QA metrics are computed by QA Tasks and only the results, conditions, thresholds and metric descriptions are stored in the database.
+2) For metrics that failed, one can look at summary information for cdds and visits, this summary information is computed from the properties of a subset of high S/N point sources also stored in the database.3) If the full image and source catalogs are required for futher inspection they can be retrieved from the data repository using the butler.
+Configuration, code version and logs for each process are also stored.

-  This must be understood as a 'common model' for the different camera supported by the stack.
+  It must be understood as a 'common model' for the different camera supported by the stack.
 A clear advantage of that is to compare metrics and results accross different processes of the same dataset or accross different datasets.
-The mechanism for translating camera-specific metadata to this common model is still being discussed.
+The mechanism for translating camera-specific metadata to this common model is still under discussion.

   Changes in the database model can be made using MySQLWorkbench (http://dev.mysql.com/downloads/workbench/) - it installs easily in several platforms.
 Clone this repo, open the sqa.mwb file, make your changes and export to SQL.
 Do not change the SQL directly.